Opia12345/Key-System/README.md

 KeySystem requires [Node.js](https://nodejs.org/) v17+ to run.

 ### Installation
-- clone the repository
+- Clone the repository.
+- Open up your terminal and move to the directory of the project.
-- use npm i or npm install to get the dependencies
+- In your terminal, use npm i or npm install to fetch the dependencies.
-- use npm run dev to start the local development server.
+- Use npm run dev to start the local development server.

 ```sh
 cd key-system